-- 1.1 CPC Limited have produced this Planning, Design and Access Statement (the "PDAS" or the "Statement") on behalf of Cordage 15 Limited and have licensed its contents to Cimbrone Developments 2 Ltd (the Applicant) in support of the planning application at the proposal site (the "Site" or the "Property"): Beech Hill Stores, Eddeys Lane, Headley Down, Bordon, GU35 8HU.
-The PDAS has been revised by Clive Davis Architect to reflect the revised proposals for which permission is sought. - 1.2 The application seeks full planning permission for the following development: "Erection of six detached dwellings (Use Class C3) following demolition of existing buildings, together with associated parking and landscaping."
+- 1.1 CPC Limited (the "Agent") have produced this Planning, Design and Access Statement (the "PDAS" or the "Statement") on behalf of Cordage 15 Limited (the "Applicant") in support of the planning application at the proposal site (the "Site" or the "Property"): Beech Hill Stores, Eddeys Lane, Headley Down, Bordon, GU35 8HU. - 1.2 The application seeks full planning permission for the following development: "Erection of nine detached dwellings (Use Class C3) following demolition of existing buildings, creation of new vehicular access from Eddeys Lane following closure of existing access, together with associated parking and landscaping."